thorkseng/pi4valheim/README.md

     podman image tag c44a18e4e67d valheim-base:v1

 ## Execute the container

-In my case, I have my world from previous server in /home/pi/valheim_data.
+### First step is to execute the container, it can be done in two ways depending of the networking configuration:
 If you don't have the CNI network configured, you can use this command to execute the container.

     podman run --name valheim --network host -v /home/pi/valheim_data:/root/valheim_data:rw -it valheim-base:v1 /bin/bash